naninovel/docs/docs/en/api/index.md

 ## bokeh

-Simulates [depth of field](/guide/special-effects#depth-of-field-bokeh) (aka DOF, bokeh) effect, when only the object in focus stays sharp, while others are blurred.
+Simulates [depth of field](/guide/special-effects#bokeh) (aka Bokeh) effect, when only the object in focus stays sharp, while others are blurred.

 <div class="config-table">